How old do I have to be to race a Formula Vee

 What do I need to race a Vee

 Racing a Vee is easy.
-All you need is your race attire (suit, helmet, boots, socks, gloves, and balaclava), a simple tool box, 2 fuel bottle, and a tyre pump and good air pressure gauge.
+All you need is your race attire (suit, helmet, boots, socks, gloves, and balaclava), a simple tool box, 2 fuel bottles, and a tyre pump and good air pressure gauge.
 Its quite possible for a single person to go racing on the weekend.

 Can I lease a Vee for racing rather than buying one outright